omarakahdery/omarakahdery/README.md

 # Omar Alkahdery
 ## **GIS & Frontend Developer** | ReactJS

-I'm Omar from Iraq living in Turkey.
-I am so passionate about web programming and always trying to improve myself in this field.
-I code web frontend applications using React JS technologies and enjoy bringing ideas to life in the browser, as well as I code GIS applications.
+I am so passionate about web programming and always trying to improve myself.
+I care about doing my work in time and fast, focusing on solutions, communicating clearly, and being cheerful while working.
+I am never afraid of learning something new.
+I can work as Frontend Developer React and Next JS.
+I know a little backend and server site.
+I want to get an internship with an ambitious organization that helps me transfer my knowledge and get new experience.
+I can work remotely and I have experience with that.

 <hr>